fiazaich/Learning-under-Drift/README.md

    pip install -r requirements.txt
    ```
    PyTorch is listed with a CPU wheel; feel free to swap the install command to match your platform (CUDA/cuDNN) if needed.

-Typical runtimes on a 2021 MacBook Pro (M1 Pro, single-threaded):

-- Gaussian suite — ~6 minutes total (each script ≤2 minutes).
-- NN suite — ~30 minutes for the simulation; plotting completes in <1 minute.

 ### Reproducing Figures